Retr0dev-jpg/markdown-mkii/README.md

 ## Contributing

 Issues and pull requests are welcome.
 To report a problem, use **About → Report a problem** in the app: it opens an issue with a technical report already filled in (version, Windows, archive state, recent errors) and never includes note text.
-Before opening a pull request, run the tests and follow the conventions in [docs/development.md](docs/development.md#conventions).
+See [CONTRIBUTING.md](CONTRIBUTING.md) for pull requests, and [SECURITY.md](SECURITY.md) to report a vulnerability privately.

 ## License